 - Projects with a frequently changing environment

-- Clients who need some functionality to be done fast, e.g. in less than 3 weeks
+- Different types of clients who need some functionality to be done fast, e.g. in less than 3 weeks

-According to the annual State of Agile report, Agile is still the most widely used SDLC in the technology industry.
+According to the annual State of Agile report, Agile is still the most widely used software development life cycle model in the technology industry.
 At Mind Studios, we mostly use the Agile SDLC model to develop software products for our clients.
 Here’s why.

-The main thing that distinguishes Agile from other SDLC models is that Agile is adaptive, while other models are predictive.
+The main thing that distinguishes Agile from other effective software development life cycle methodologies is that Agile is adaptive, while other software development models are predictive.
 Predictive development models depend closely on proper requirements analysis and planning.
 Because of that, it’s hard to implement changes in predictive methodologies — development sticks very closely to the plan.
 And if something needs to be changed, it will face all the consequences of control management and prioritization.